madzera/happytree/README.md

 	Element<Directory> accessControl = manager.getElementById(
 		accessControlId);

     /*
-	* Access Control menu and its children now will
+	 * The Access Control menu and its children will now be moved to the
-	* be moved to Administration menu.
+	 * Administration menu.
 	 */
 	manager.cut(accessControl, administration);

 	Directory security = new Directory();